cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_cyrusdb.rst

     matches the configured database type in imapd.conf.
 If not, the file is automatically converted using the same logic as cvt_cyrusdb.

+    If the ``reverseacls`` option in :cyrusman:`imapd.conf(5)` is enabled, and the RACL entries do not exist in the database, they will be generated.
+Conversely, if RACL entries do exist in the database, but the ``reverseacls`` option is disabled, then the entries will be cleaned up.

 .. option:: -x

     Used with ``-r`` to only recover the database, and prevent any